A Comparison of Bessel and Riesz Potentials: Introduction

+Theorem \ref{thm:bessel-riesz-modulus} thus gives a precise sense in which the Bessel potential fine--tunes the Riesz potential.

+Here is a summary of the paper.
+The main idea is ultimately a simple one---to compare the two operators, we examine the ``Bessel--Riesz quotient":

+The crux is that $G_{\alpha,\mu}f=E_{\alpha,\mu}I_\alpha f$, so estimates for $E_{\alpha,\mu}$ lead to estimates between two potentials.
+After establishing notation in \S2, we turn to Theorem \ref{thm:bessel-riesz-modulus} in \S3.
+Its proof exploits the approximation theoretic properties of the Bessel--Riesz quotient.
+Theorem \ref{thm:bessel-riesz-local} is proved in \S4 using Fourier analytic estimates on the symbol and kernel of $E_{\alpha,\mu}$.

-It would be interesting to know if similar approximation and kernel estimates hold for, say, $\frac{\sqrt{L(x,D)}}{\sqrt{\mu^2+L(x,D)}}$ where $L(x,D)$ is a linear second order differential operator.
-Indeed, it may be worth seeking sharp kernel estimates for pseudo-differential operators, i.e those with non-constant coefficient symbols, satisfying appropriate variants of \eqref{eqn:mmu_est}.
-We hope to treat these and other issues elsewhere.
+It would be interesting to know if similar results hold for $\frac{\sqrt{L(x,D)}}{\sqrt{\mu^2I+L(x,D)}}$ where $L(x,D)$ is now a linear second order differential or pseudo-differential operator which need not be elliptic.
+We hope to tackle this in the future.

-Before leaving this section we mention that the Bessel--Riesz quotient also surfaced in the author's unpublished study of transmission boundary value problems with a large parameter.
-Models of scattering by high contrast materials are good examples to keep in mind here.
-In these problems, the unknown Dirichlet and Neumann traces of the solution on the ``interface" are related by operators similar to the Bessel--Riesz quotient.
-This was separate motivation for examining this operator in detail.

-An outline of the paper now follows.
-We first introduce some notation and definitions in the upcoming subsection.
-The proof of Theorem \ref{thm:intro_result} is presented in \S2 along with some extensions to Hardy spaces.
-As indicated earlier, the Saturation Theorems are proven in \S3.
-The ``Fourier Analytic" proof of Theorem \ref{thm:kernel_estimate} is given in \S4 and shown to apply to a wider class of symbols.

-\subsection{Notation}
+\section{Notation}

 Everything takes place in $d$--dimensional Euclidean space $\R^d$ and for $1\leq p\leq\infty$, $L^p=L^p(\R^d)$ are the usual Lebesgue spaces with norm denoted by $\norm{f}_p$.

 For a non-negative integer $k$, the \emph{Sobolev space} $W^k_p$ consists of $L^p$ functions having distributional derivatives up to order $k$ in $L^p$.
 In $W^k_p$ we use the norm $\norm{f}_{W^k_p}=\sum_{|\gamma|\leq k}\norm{D^\gamma f}_p$, and seminorm $|f|_{W^k_p}=\sum_{|\gamma|= k}\norm{D^\gamma f}_p$.